electricimp/Firebase/README.md

 The Firebase library allows you to easily integrate with Firebase's realtime backend, which includes data storage, user authentication, static hosting, and more.

-You can also include Promise library [GitHub](https://github.com/electricimp/Promise/) so it will return a Promise object when callbacks for read() , write(), remove (),update(), push() are not provided .

-**To add this library to your project, add `#require "Firebase.class.nut:1.2.1"` to the top of your agent code.**
+**To add this library to your project, add `#require "Firebase.class.nut:2.0.0"` to the top of your agent code.**

+You can view the library’s source code on [GitHub](https://github.com/electricimp/Firebase/tree/v2.0.0).

+## Class Usage

+### Optional Callbacks/Promises

+The methods read(), write(), remove(), update(), and push() contain an optional *callback* parameter.
+If a callback function is provided, it will be called when the response from Firebase is received.
+The callback takes two required parameters, error and response.
+If no error is encountered the error parameter will be null.

+As an alternative to passing in a callback, you can include the Electric Imp Promise library [GitHub](https://github.com/electricimp/Promise/).
+If the promise library is included the methods read(), write(), remove(), update(), and push() will return a promise if no callback is provided.

 **To add Promise library to your project, add `#require "promise.class.nut:3.0.0"` to the top of your agent code.**

-You can view the library’s source code on [GitHub](https://github.com/electricimp/Firebase/tree/v1.2.1).

-## Class Usage

 ### Constructor: Firebase(*instance, [auth, domain, debug]*)